acupoftee/Overwatch-League-API-Documentation/README.md

 Returns an array of Match objects.
 This denotes  all matches in the Overwatch League.

 ### GET /matches/:id
-Returns information about a single Overwatch League Match given a Match ID
+Returns information about a single Overwatch League Match given a Match ID.

 ### Match Data Dictionary
 | Attribute           | Type  | Description |